SciML/sciml.ai/_posts/2017-2-2-interps.md

 Jump equations like Gillespie models and jump diffusions can now be solved via DifferentialEquations.jl solvers which are compatible with the callback interface.
 A tutorial [for solving discrete stochastic simulations](http://docs.juliadiffeq.org/latest/tutorials/discrete_stochastic_example.html) has been added.
-Currently, the jump rates must be constant "between any jump" (i.e. they can be changed by any other jump, but cannot be changed continuously by a differential equation).
-However, it's already a very powerful interface which allows you to define equations which depend on a very general form of jump callbacks (i.e. mix differential equations and discrete equations).
-For more information on defining jump equations, [see the manual page](http://docs.juliadiffeq.org/latest/types/jump_types.html)
+It's already a very powerful interface which allows you to define equations which depend on a very general form of jump callbacks (i.e. mix differential equations and discrete equations).
+You can even have the jump rates dependent on the continuous solution values from the differential equations, which is shown in the new [jump diffusion tutorial](http://docs.juliadiffeq.org/latest/tutorials/jump_diffusion.html).
+For more information on
+defining jump equations, [see the manual page](http://docs.juliadiffeq.org/latest/types/jump_types.html)

 * Multi-scale Models